 Also in 2011, the Bainbridge campus signature building opened.
-The \$20 million Student Wellness
+The \$20 million Student Wellness Center, dedicated to student life, was designed with student input and funded by student fees.
+At 78,000 square feet, the twostory building includes a 2,500-seat capacity gymnasium, exercise equipment in the 4,000-square-foot fitness center with plasma screen televisions, a 120-seat dining room and serving area, the campus bookstore, a 2,000-square-foot game room, men's and women's locker rooms with showers, a second floor walking track that encircles the basketball court, a computer lab, classrooms, and a quiet lounge area overlooking the campus.
 The College welcomed President Richard Carvajal in January, 2011, as its fourth president.
 Under his leadership, the College continues to experience success.
 More than 4,200 students were enrolled in the 2011-12 academic year, and the College awarded 659 credentials, including 392 diplomas and degrees, in that year.
 Then on February 13, 2013, Bainbridge College became Bainbridge State College.